dirmeier/docker-nginx-gunicorn-flask-app-template/README.md

 ### Manual installation (Mac and Linux)

 As far as I know `Docker` has issues on Mac.
 So here is a way to manually install the barebone.
 First install the python requirements, e.g. into  your favourite `conda` environment:
 ```shell
 pip install -r requirements.txt
 ```
-Then you need `nginx` installed.
+Afterwards install `nginx`.
 Then copy the config files using:
 ```shell
 ./install.sh
 ```